• Country: Singapore

 Donations (Charitable contributions)

-• Contributions to qualified charities (cash, share, land, object)
+• Contributions to qualified charities (cash, shares, land, objects)

 Assessable Income

-• Income subjected to assessment after deductions and exemptions
+• Income subject to assessment after deductions and exemptions

 Personal relief (Personal allowance)

-• Grants and allowances, e.g., tuition, government grant
+• Grants and allowances, e.g., tuition, government grant, tax reliefs

 Chargeable income